 - That the current market environment with significantly reduced valuation levels and unchanged good earnings prospects for our companies offers attractive entry levels.

-Matthias Born is the head of Berenberg's equity fund management since 2017 and is also Head of Investments at Germany's oldest private bank since 2019.
-He is responsible for the investment platform in the Wealth & Asset Management division and in his Equities role he built up a team of specialists for European and Global Equities, with strong expertise in the Small Caps segment.
-The growth-oriented equity funds Berenberg European Focus Fund and Berenberg Eurozone Focus Fund are under his leadership and have clearly outperformed the benchmark since their launch.
-He started his career in 2001 at Allianz Global Investors (AGI), where he managed portfolios for European small caps, European growth stocks and German equities from 2002 to 2017.
-He has grown two very successful equity franchises over the 16 years at AGI.
-Matthias Born has an excellent track record over almost two decades in these segments and has received several awards for his outstanding and consistent performance.
+Matthias Born has been CIO Equities since 2017 and Head of Investments of Wealth and Asset Management since 2019.
+He started his career in 2001 at Allianz Global Investors (AGI), where he managed portfolios for European Small Caps, European growth stocks and German equities from 2002 to 2017.
+In his 16 years at AGI, he has built two very successful equity franchises and was responsible for client assets in the double-digit billions.
+Matthias Born has an excellent track record over two decades and received several awards for his outstanding and consistent performance.
 He studied at the University of Wuerzburg and holds a degree in Business Administration.